UIN-CIEMAT/SaG4n/README.md

 Geant4 has to be previously installed in the computer.

+SaG4n comes with its own version of the G4ParticleHP module (used to model the (alpha,xn) reactions), which is practically identical to that of Geant4, but with some minor modifications.

+This release has been tested with Geant4.10.5 and Geant4.10.6, and is not expected to work with releases from Geant4.11.0 onwards.

 The following commands can be used to install SaG4n (replace `/home/you/geant4-install/...` with the appropriate path):
 ```sh
 mkdir build